Categories: Press Releases

 Eldora Ski Collision Death On November 30, 2021

-Tragically, on November 30, 2021, a 72-year old male skier was killed in a collision with a snowboarder at Eldora mountain.
+Tragically, on November 30, 2021, a 72-year old male skier was killed in a collision with a snowboarder at Eldora Mountain.
 While deaths caused by other snow riders are not common, Colorado’s ski areas can do much more to make skiing and snowboarding safer for their guests.

 • installing video cameras in high collision areas, lift towers, and all chair lifts;